omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Additionally, this also helps a lot with user acquisition as empirically most users are not comfortable bridging their NFTs from L1→L2 due to bridge security concerns.

-Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2.
+Lastly, it also helps with liquidity & composability, as it means you don't have to fracture assets between L1 and L2.

 ## Example game

 To help visualize how these components help build a game, we will show an example game that settles to an Arbitrum Orbit L3 (Xai Games) as its DA layer as it uses a data availability committee making data cheap.
 However, since almost no users have assets on Xai, it uses Paima's built-in batcher (sequencer) SDK and account abstraction layer to allow players to play gasless from other chains.

-Similarly, to give additional liquidity for NFTs for the game, it natively supports minting NFTs on the two of the largest ecosystems in crypto by marketcap (Ethereum through Arbitrum One and Cardano).
+Similarly, to give additional liquidity for NFTs for the game, it natively supports minting NFTs on two of the largest ecosystems in crypto by marketcap (Ethereum through Arbitrum One and Cardano).
 Since there are many EVM ecosystems and we cannot possibly monitor them all, we use a projected NFT contract connected to a message relayer to support NFTs on the other chains (more on this topic in a later section).

 ![](./paima-tarochi-docs.png)